NICMx/Jool/doc/usr/usr-flags-help.markdown

 Prints mostly a summary of the [userspace app flags documentation](usr-flags.html), though you can also use it to review the abbreviated form of the flags, which aren't there.

-`--help` is the only mode which does not require Jool's kernel module to be active.
+`--help` is the only mode which does not require the respective kernel module to be active.

 You might also be interested in `man jool`, which prints a better summary of the grammar.

 ## Syntax

+	(jool_stateless | jool_stateful) --help

+## Examples

+	jool_stateless --help
-	jool --help
+	jool_stateful --help